The information in this article applies to:

 To print to a PDF file

-- In Chief Architect X6 and newer versions, in the Print View dialog, under the Destination Name, use the drop-down menu to select Chief Architect Save As PDF.
+- Navigate to File> Print> Print and in the Print dialog that opens, under the Destination Name, use the drop-down menu to select Chief Architect Save As PDF.

 - If you are able to print to PDF successfully, try printing the PDF file to your printer.